State of Washington Classified Job Specification

 FISH HATCHERY SPECIALIST 1

-Performs a variety of technical fish culture duties and maintenance of facilities in a fish hatchery.
+Performs a variety of entry-level technical and scientific fish culture duties, and maintenance of facilities in a fish hatchery.

-This is an in-training class designed to provide guidance and experience.
-Upon completion of the fish culture training program, within the prescribed time limits, positions will advance to the Fish Hatchery Specialist 2.
+This is an in-training class designed to provide guidance and professional experience.
+Upon successful completion of the fish culture training program positions will advance to the Fish Hatchery Specialist 2.

-Learns to perform fish marking techniques for identification and recovery of species; learns to identify, sort and process marked broodfish; complile and record data for biological analysis;
+Performs fish marking techniques for identification and recovery of species; identifies, sorts and process’s marked broodfish; compliles and records data for biological analysis;

-Learns to administer the correct dose of drugs and anesthetics to fish by injection or immersion and to calibrate, clean, and sterilize inoculation equipment; learn to calculate, apply, monitor, evaluate, and record therapeutant levels to control pathogens;
+Administers the correct dose of drugs and anesthetics to fish by injection or immersion, calibrates, cleans, and sterilizes inoculation equipment; calculates, applies, monitors, evaluates, and records therapeutant levels to control pathogens;

-Learns to identify and sort for spawning individual adult fish according to species, gender, condition of maturity, or other defined characteristics; learns to remove and collect eggs and sperm to ensure viable, uncontaminated gametes and genetic variability;
+Identifies and sorts for spawning individual adult fish according to species, gender, condition of maturity, or other defined characteristics; removes and collects eggs and sperm to ensure viable, uncontaminated gametes and genetic variability;

-Learns to identify and remove weak or dead eggs, and shock eggs; learns to influence the rate of development of eggs and fry by temperature manipulation of water; learns to apply thermal marks for otolith differentiation; learns to sterilize groups of eggs with heated water; learn to acclimate eggs to new water source temperature regime;
+Identifies and removes weak or dead eggs, and shocks eggs; influences the rate of development of eggs and fry by temperature manipulation of water; applies thermal marks for otolith differentiation; sterilizes groups of eggs with heated water; acclimates eggs to new water source temperature regime;

-Learns to monitor fish behavior and record mortalities, examine mortalities for clinical signs of fish pathogens, monitor water quality and rearing environments, and notify supervisor and fish health specialist when abnormalities occur;
+Monitors fish behavior and records mortalities, examines mortalities for clinical signs of fish pathogens, monitors water quality and rearing environments, and notifies supervisor and fish health specialist when abnormalities occur;

-Learns to collect, monitor, and record weather and water quality parameters which include temperatures, flow, turbidity, dissolved oxygen/total gas, pH, total suspended solids (TSS), and settleable solids (SS); monitor, adjust, and maintain water treatment systems;
+Collects, monitors, and records weather and water quality parameters which include temperatures, flow, turbidity, dissolved oxygen/total gas, pH, total suspended solids (TSS), and settleable solids (SS); monitors, adjusts, and maintains water treatment systems;

-Learns to liberate various sizes and species of fish to the waters of the state, using airplane, backpack, barge, horseback, truck, forced release, and volitional release methods; learns to operate vehicles equipped with fish tanks of various sizes in compliance with state and federal laws; maintains a valid Commercial Driver’s License, as needed;
+Liberates various sizes and species of fish to the waters of the state, using airplane, backpack, barge, horseback, truck, forced release, and volitional release methods; operates vehicles equipped with fish tanks of various sizes in compliance with state and federal laws; maintains a valid Commercial Driver’s License, as needed;

-Learns to make scheduled and emergency repairs to structures such as buildings, docks, rearing vessels, and net pens; learn to operate, monitor, maintain, and repair mechanical or electrical systems for chemical delivery, domestic and hatchery water supplies, power and lights, feed delivery, filters and hatchery intakes, sewage, and ventilation; learns to operate, inspect, adjust, maintain, and repair pumps and pump motors, gas and diesel generators, small engines, fork lifts, compressors, crowders, hydraulic and pneumatic equipment, and heating systems;
+Makes scheduled and emergency repairs to structures such as buildings, docks, rearing vessels, and net pens; operates, monitors, maintains, and repairs mechanical or electrical systems for chemical delivery, domestic and hatchery water supplies, power and lights, feed delivery, filters and hatchery intakes, sewage, and ventilation; operates, inspects, adjusts, maintains, and repairs pumps and pump motors, gas and diesel generators, small engines, fork lifts, compressors, crowders, hydraulic and pneumatic equipment, and heating systems;

-Learns to operate, monitor, and respond to all alarms that provide security and protection;
+Operates, monitors, and responds to all alarms that provide security and protection;

-Wears and uses employee safety equipment as directed; learns to inspect, clean, and repair employee safety equipment; learns to test employee safety equipment and record respirator cartridge use and results of respirator tests;
+Wears and uses employee safety equipment as directed; inspects, cleans, and repairs employee safety equipment; tests employee safety equipment and records respirator cartridge use and results of respirator tests;

-Learns to collect, compile, and store data on a variety of activities pertaining to fish rearing;
+Collects, compiles, and stores data on a variety of activities pertaining to fish rearing;

 Knowledge and Abilities

-Knowledge of: fish species and gender identification, fish culture methods and techniques, math, scientific terminology and techniques, mechanical equipment repair; methods, equipment, and supplies used in maintenance of hatchery structures and grounds.
+Knowledge of: fish species and gender identification, fish culture methods and techniques, basic biological principles, hydrology, fish ecology, river ecosystem, spawning protocols, math, scientific terminology and techniques, mechanical equipment repair; methods, equipment, and supplies used in maintenance of hatchery structures and grounds.